standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 The valediction (for example, “Yours Truly” or “With best regards”) has the semantic inflection of :value:`z3998:valediction`.

 #.
 The sender’s name has semantic inflection of :value:`z3998:sender`.
-If the name appears to be a signature to the letter, it has the :value:`z3998:signature` semantic inflection and corresponding CSS.
+If the name appears to be a signature to the letter, it has the :value:`z3998:signature` semantic inflection.
+If it is the only element in a paragraph, it also has corresponding CSS.

 	.. code:: css

-		[epub|type~="z3998:signature"]{
+		p[epub|type~="z3998:signature"]{
 			font-variant: small-caps;
 		}